darlber/Vault/CyberTesting/Nmap Checklist.md

 > Subnets with /16, which means that the subnet mask can be written as 255.255.0.0.
 This subnet can have around 65 thousand hosts.
 > Subnets with /24, which indicates that the subnet mask can be expressed as 255.255.255.0.
 This subnet can have around 250 hosts.
 > ARP scan is possible only if you are on the same subnet as the target systems
+> TCP ACK ping, this sends a packet with an ACK flag set.
+You must be running Nmap as a privileged user to be able to accomplish this.
+If you try it as an unprivileged user, Nmap will attempt a 3-way handshake.

 ARP has one purpose: sending a frame to the broadcast address on the network segment and asking the computer with a specific IP address to respond by providing its MAC (hardware) address.